alphagov/forms/design/features/file-upload/README.md

 [File upload research insights November 2022](https://docs.google.com/document/d/1MDc2X3MSZJhkKLyyRb8dWapPthQAV_sMPaBC8q82zkQ/edit?usp=sharing)

-People currently asking for lists of documents to be sent in could see the benefit of structuring this request with a question for each.
-At the moment their form completers often miss some documents leading to correspondence back and forth.
+Form creators who currently ask for lists of documents to be sent in could see the benefit of structuring this request with a question for each document.
+At the moment their form fillers often miss some documents leading to correspondence back and forth.
 One estimated 90% of submissions are currently incomplete.

 In previous research rounds participants clearly preferred the email attachment options over Notify-style links (one per document).
 Largely due to the number of steps the file links took, especially in cases where they received multiple documents.